Road Tax and MOT

 If you find yourself in legal trouble due to MOT or road tax issues, it is worth seeking out legal advice which is more specific to your own situation.
 To this end, we launched Instant Law Line - a telephone legal advice service which allows those in need to get legal advice without needing to pay high legal fees.
-You could be getting legal advice in 5 minutes' time, for only £7.99 a month.
+You could be getting legal advice in 5 minutes' time.

 Share your experiences

 Please note: The views expressed in community areas of this site do not necessarily reflect or represent the views of Law on the Web, its owners, its staff or contributors.